-BUS 215 LEGAL AND SOCIAL ENVIRONMENT OF BUSINESS
+LEGAL AND SOCIAL ENVIRONMENT OF BUSINESS BUS 215

 The significant phases of law dealing with partnerships, corporations, unincorporated associations, and related topics are covered in this course.
 Emphasis is placed on laws which regulate the business enterprise.
 Employment, environmental, securities, consumer protection, and labor laws are covered in detail.
 Business ethics and social responsibilities of business are topics which run throughout the course.
+Credit: 3 hours - Three lecture hours per week.